 The money that you cash out from your 401k plan counts as taxable income on your federal income taxes for the year you take the lump sum distribution.
 This can lead to you being bumped into a higher income tax bracket and paying more in taxes than if you had spaced out your distributions over a longer period of time.
-For example, if you are single in 2010 you have $82,400 of taxable income, you would fall in the 25 percent tax bracket.
-However, if you cashed out $50,000 from your 401k plan, you would fall in the 28 percent tax bracket.
+For example, if you are single in 2018 and you have more than $38,701 but less than $82,500 of taxable income, you would fall in the 22 percent tax bracket.
+However, if your income was $80,000 and you cashed out $50,000 from your 401k plan, you would fall in the 24 percent tax bracket.

 State income taxes also apply to the amount of your 401k plan cash-out.
 The state income tax rates will be lower than the federal income tax rates, but will still take a bit out of your distribution.
 The rates vary from state to state and, like the federal government, many states use progressive tax rates so a large cash-out could push you into a higher income tax bracket.